John Wesley was convinced of the great importance of prayer by saying:

 (Note: to ‘pray things through’ is to talk about a situation in our prayers, thoroughly and often!
 It is to bring before the Father everything we can possibly think of regarding the matter, asking Father to cover each concern, each thought presented, with His guidance, direction, and purpose.)

 Please, allow me to share with you, one more tip.
-It is a tip that I accidently learned, and it has proved to be an immense help.
+It is a tip that I accidently learned, and it has proved to be an immense help:

-The tip is: make a list of things that you believe are important things for you to pray about, and keep the list in front of you while praying.
+Make a list of things that you believe are important things for you to pray about, and keep the list in front of you while praying.
 No matter how small or how big the thing is, if it is important to you, put it on your list!
 Start with a short list of the things that are most important to you.
 Think it through.
 Then use your list during your prayer time.
 It may seem ‘mechanical’ at first, but you will discover, as I have, that it is a big help for accomplishing much in our prayer time!

 Cherish Your Times of Prayer